amit-wd/wawa-tarining/doc/dependencies.md

 * react + react-native -- core dependencies
 * react-navigation -- navigation
+  * **Note:** react-native-navigation is also an option and may be preferred in cases where navigation does not need a lot of customization or a true native navigation experience is preferred.
+See the react-native-navigation branch for an example implementation.
 * redux + react-redux -- state management
 * redux-observable + rxjs -- side effects